yerfor/SyntaSpeech/README.md

 ## Audio Demos

-Audio samples can be found in our [demo page](https://syntaspeech.github.io/).
+Audio samples in the paper can be found in our [demo page](https://syntaspeech.github.io/).

+We also provide [HuggingFace Demo Page](https://huggingface.co/spaces/NATSpeech/PortaSpeech) for LJSpeech.
+Try your interesting sentences there!

 ## Citation